 In 2007, the Board established a synthetic option program for all Group employees.
-During the term of the program, participants will be granted employment-related options and performance-related options.
+During the term of the program, participants will be granted employment-related options and performancerelated options.

 The options are granted free of charge and encompass a total of 700,000 options, of which 350,000 are employment-related options and 350,000 are performance-related options.
 Exercise of employment-related options requires, in principle, that the employment relationship exists at the time of exercise.
 In addition, exercise of performance-related options requires the achievement of certain financial targets set by the Board.

-The option program has a term of approximately four years from the grant date and expires on June 30, 2011.
-The growth in value of granted options is maximized to three times the market price at the date of grant, which was SEK 19.00 as per July 9, 2007.
+The option program has a duration of approximately four years from the time of allocation and expires on June 30, 2011.
+The growth in value of granted options is maximized at three times the share price at the time of the launch which amounted to SEK 19 as at July 9, 2007.

-In 2009, SEK 2,391 thousand (1,567) was reserved for the program, of which SEK 423 thousand was for performancerelated options granted for 2008 (0 for those granted for 2007).
-Performance-based options for 2009 will be granted in an amount corresponding to 87 percent (41) of maximum outcome.
-No provisions were made for performancebased options granted for 2009.
-The final closing price as per December 30, 2009 was SEK 18.00.
+In 2010, SEK 1,035 thousand (2,391) was reserved for the program, of which SEK 1,035 thousand was for performance-related options granted for 2009 (423 for those granted for 2008), corresponding to 87 percent (41) of maximum outcome.
+Nothing has been reserved in respect of employment-related options, since the opportunity of receiving employment-related options expired at the end of 2009.